Who We Are

 Community Vision is a collaborative partner in social justice and financial equity initiatives, providing nonprofits, small businesses, and social enterprises with strategic investment and guidance, to deepen their work, scale their impact, and strengthen our communities.

-Glen Epperson, co-project manager
+Glen Epperson, co-project manager | California Theater Consortium

-Epperson started his professional theater career rebuilding the A.C.T.
+Glen Epperson started his professional theater career rebuilding the A.C.T.
 Playhouse in 1977, and then worked up and down the West Coast rebuilding performance spaces including the Old Globe – outdoor theater, Alaska Rep, Denver Center, Bonfils Theatre Denver (building a portable outdoor stage), and Berkeley Rep’s First year on Addison.
-Since retiring from theater, and over the last several decades, he has been working as a Principal at MBE Solutions, building event ticketing solutions and collaborating with other local community orgs, providing organizational and technical support.
+Since retiring from theater, and over the last several decades, he has been working as a Principal at MBE Solutions, building event ticketing solutions and collaborating with other local community organizations, providing organizational and technical support.

 what’s Next